githubscientist/fsd56we-t/day3/doubts.md

-day 1 & day2 doubts
+day 1 & day2 doubts:

 [] Copy by value and Copy by reference
 [] XHR: XMLHttpRequest